 - More focused testing,

 Avoiding problem chemicals and the potential high costs associated with those chemicals, sometimes called chemicals "left on the cutting room floor," may well be the source of the greatest cost savings to companies participating in Sustainable Futures.
 The ultimate identification and commercialization of safer chemicals benefits the participant as well as the general public and the environment.

 Some examples from Sustainable Futures participants that are seeing significant cost savings associated with identifying problematic chemicals and processes early at research and development are offered below.

-Eastman Kodak, under their Project XL, sponsored a cost-accounting study by the Tellus Institute that compared Kodak's operations both before and after using the P2 Framework models.
+Eastman Kodak, under their Project XL, sponsored a cost-accounting study by the Tellus Institute that compared Kodak's operations both before and after using the P2 Framework models, which were the basis of the Sustainable Futures program.
 Kodak's Tellus Report showed that by prescreening their chemicals at research and development (R&D), Kodak reduced product development costs between 13 percent and 100 percent, reduced time to market, and reduced generation of chemical waste.

 Kodak told EPA, in their August 2003 Project XL Progress Report, "Kodak has reviewed materials that were possible candidates for commercialization using the P2 Framework.
 Of the materials that could have been commercialized, 24 percent were dropped early in the product development process."

 Cytec Industries used the Sustainable Futures screening methods to evaluate three potential new materials as premanufacture notices and, according to Dr. Randy Deskin of Cytec, were able to stop development of one problematic material early on and refocus research efforts to look for a more environmentally friendly alternative.
 The Cytec Industries experience was published in Chemistry Business (December 2004/January 2005 issue) as: Cytec Industries Takes Stand on Sustainable Futures.

 Read the reports:

 - Study by the Tellus Institute